streamroot/integration-samples/orchestrator/Apple/AVPlayer/README.md

 ```

-** QosModule**
+** PlayerInteractor**
-The qosModule is a component who should notify the SDK of every new player event.
+The playerInteractor is a component in charge of the interactions with the player.
 This is essential to monitor the Quality of Service of the current playback session.
-In this example, the QOSWrapper is a Helper class of the sample app project, with a reference to the player -> [More info](AVPlayerOrchestrator/QosModuleWrapper.swift).
+In this example, the `PlayerIntetactor` implements `LMPlayerIntetactorBase` and serves as a Helper class of the sample app project, with a reference to the player -> [More info](AVPlayerOrchestrator/PlayerInteractor.swift).

-The qosModule can be instantiated as following:
+The player Interactor is a class which implements `LMPlayerInteractorBase` and raises events with the associated `super` methods.

+Example:
+- When the playback starts, the `.playing` event is raised as following:
 ```
-var qosModule: LMQosModule // Stored property self.qosModule = LMQosModule(type: .custom)
+ super.playerStateDidChange(.playing)
 ```

 ### 3 - Play the stream